awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 ### Creating the resources

-Create an Amazon RDS MySQL DB instance that maintains the data used by the AWS Tracker application.
-The database is MySQL, contains a table named **Work** and a primary key named **idwork** (this table is described in a following section).
+Create an Amazon RDS MySQL DB instance that stores the data used by the AWS Tracker application.
+Create a table named **Work** and a primary key named **idwork** (this table is described in a following section).
 For information about creating an Amazon RDS database, see  [Creating a MySQL DB instance and connecting to a database on a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html).

 After you create the database, in the **Connectivity & security** section, view the **Endpoint** and **Port** of the DB instance.
 You need these values when you create a connection to the database using Java (this is shown later in this tutorial).